 How did it come about?
-Housebound with a rotten cold one recent weekend, Greg Johnson found himself paring his key takeaways from the IPCC report into haiku.
-He finds that the constraints of the form focus his thoughts (He told me that he posts exclusively in haiku on Facebook.), and described the process as a sort of meditation.
+Housebound with a rotten cold one recent weekend, Greg Johnson found himself paring down his key takeaways from the IPCC report into haiku.
+He finds that the constraints of the haiku form help to focus his thoughts (he told me that he posts exclusively in haiku on Facebook, in fact!) and described the process as a sort of meditation.
 He never intended to share these “IPCC” poems.

 When I got wind of it, I had to see it.
-And I’m glad I got the chance.
-I immediately wanted everybody I know to see it too!
+And I’m glad I had the chance.
+I immediately wanted everybody I know to see it, too!

 Condensing to this degree is not how scientists typically operate.
 But, as Johnson proves, scientists can also be poets.
 Still, he’s quick to caution that this is his own unofficial artistic interpretation and that it omits all the quantitative details and the IPCC’s scientific qualifications.

-We are delighted to share Johnson’s beautiful meditation here (Also as a PDF, DIY booklet, and video slide show for personal or educational nonprofit use).
+We are delighted to share Johnson’s beautiful meditation here (and below as a PDF, DIY booklet, and video slide show for personal or educational nonprofit use).
 You can also find the entire collection in Spanish here.